• Home

 Be on Time

-It is important to be on time for your interview to show that have good timekeeping skills.
+Being on time for your interview is important to show good timekeeping skills.
 This is something that all interviewers are looking for, no matter what industry you are in, so aim to arrive at least 15 minutes early.
 This will give you adequate time to find the meeting space and calm your nerves before the interview.

 Research the Business

-It is likely that you will have a small amount of information on the business from the application process, but it is important to have in-depth knowledge when attending an interview.
-Take some time out to do thorough research on the business so you fully understand what they do, what they are trying to achieve, and how they operate.
-This will tell your interviewers that you are genuinely interested in working with them.
-A good starting point is their website – if they have a blog or news channel, read some of their latest items so you have something to talk about.
+You will likely have a small amount of information on the business from the application process, but it is important to have in-depth knowledge when attending an interview.
+Take some time to thoroughly research the business to fully understand what they do, what they are trying to achieve, and how they operate.
+This will tell your interviewers you are genuinely interested in working with them.
+A good starting point is their website – if they have a blog or news channel, read some of their latest items, so you have something to talk about.

 Ask Questions